motionforge/Unreal-Engine-5-Game-Starter-Template/README.md

 5. The Volumetric clouds have a more built in advanced material applied.

-Settings up a new starter Template: https://youtu.be/qdYg9JAuLgU?si=hOwtzRECskFMDszg
+Unreal Engine: Setting up a new starter Template: https://youtu.be/qdYg9JAuLgU?si=hOwtzRECskFMDszg